 Your adventure begins as you arrive in the UK, where transport will be arranged to collect you from Chester Station or directly in Betws-y-Coed.
-It’s well connected to Manchester, Liverpool and London making your journey smooth and hassle-free.
+It’s well connected to Manchester, Liverpool and London airports making your journey smooth and hassle-free.

 We will start our journey to the mountains around 3pm.
 If you arrive earlier you can store your luggage with us and use the time to explore Chester.
 If you’re arriving a day early, we can suggest excellent accommodation options to ensure a relaxed start to your journey.